 If you’re a coach, please sign up for the Coaches Clinic.

 SAVE: Sign up before prices rise or the sessions fill up!

-Brett and Bruno will lead four sessions – two for each age group.
+Brett and Roland will lead four sessions – two for each age group.
 This camp is designed for swimmers with at least one year of competitive experience and is not recommended for swimmers younger than 8 years old without a coach’s approval.

 SESSIONS 1 & 3: DEVELOPING POWER AND DYNAMIC WARM UP